Skip to main content

 Social Studies

-At Wolford we use the Social Studies Alive program.
+At Wolford, we use the Social Studies Alive program.
 In second grade, the unit of study is My Community.
-We teach the state and district standards thru this program and our reading program.
 We also teach mapping and geography.

 Homework